msu-anthropology/anp412-webmapping-lab/README.md

 Fom here, you can try:

 * Loading in different tiles.
-Have a look at `basic_leaflet_stamen_tiles.html` or `basic_leaflet_osm_tiles.html` for some examples
+Have a look at `basic_leaflet_stamen_tiles.html` or `basic_leaflet_osm_tiles.html` for some examples.
 * Placing more than one marker on the map.
-Have a look at `basic_leaflet_multiple_pins.html` for an example
+Have a look at `basic_leaflet_multiple_pins.html` for an example.
 * Bind pop ups to multiple markers.
-Have a look at `basic_leaflet_multiple_pins_and_popups.html` for an example
+Have a look at `basic_leaflet_multiple_pins_and_popups.html` for an example.
 * Make the map fullscreen.
-Have a look at `fullscreen_leaflet.html` for an example
+Have a look at `fullscreen_leaflet.html` for an example.
 * Make the fullscreen map edge to edge in the browser.
 Have a look at `edge_to_edge_leaflet.html` for an example.

 ### Some Helpful Resources

-There are lots of grest reseources out there for learning Leaflet (or doing more than we've covered in this lab):
+There are lots of grest resources out there for learning Leaflet (or doing more than we've covered in this lab):

 * Leflet itself ahs some pretty good tutorials: [https://leafletjs.com/examples.html](https://leafletjs.com/examples.html)
-* Joshua Frazier's Leaflet tutorial (covers some of the same things we looked at, but goes a little further) [https://joshuafrazier.info/leaflet-basics/](https://joshuafrazier.info/leaflet-basics/)
+* Joshua Frazier's Leaflet tutorial (covers some of the same things we looked at, but goes a little further): [https://joshuafrazier.info/leaflet-basics/](https://joshuafrazier.info/leaflet-basics/)
 * [Leaflet Tutorial](https://maptimeboston.github.io/leaflet-intro/), written for Maptime Boston by Andy Woodruff and Ryan Mullins that gets into some more advanced techniques such as incorporating jQuery, external geojson files and the Leaflet.markercluster plugin into a project.
 * [Leaflet.JS Introduction](https://luxembourgjs.github.io/leaflet-demo/#/), by Thierry Nicola for JS Luxembourg.
 * [Leaflet provider map](https://leaflet-extras.github.io/leaflet-providers/preview/index.html), an open source Leaflet extension that contains configurations for various free tile providers.